SUBUP Workspace

 RESULTS

-Consolidated 3 tools into 2, completely eliminating Google Sheets.
+Consolidated 3 tools into 2, completely eliminating Google Sheets from the workflow.

 Systematic QA & Backlog Management: Tracking improvements for continuous iteration